brlin-tw/hostping-monitoring/README.md

 The operation that the monitoring solution took when a certain host is considered DOWN or UP.

-## Environment variables that will change the monitoring program's behaviors
+## Parameters that will change the monitoring program's behaviors

-The following section documents the environment variables that will change the monitoring program's runtime behavoirs:
+The following section documents the parameters that will change the monitoring program's runtime behavoirs:

 ### MONITOR_INTERVAL